learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ## Subsampling to Reduce Size

-When building model for predictive purposes, more data is always better when training the final model.
-However, during the development process when working with large datasets, its common to work with only a subsample of the dataset.
+When building a model for predictive purposes, more data is always better when training the final model.
+However, during the development process when working with large datasets, it is common to work with only a subsample of the dataset.
 Building a model is an iterative process--often, you fit the model, investigate the results, then train the model again with some small tweaks based on what you noticed.
 Since this is an iterative process, we want to avoid long runtimes, and iterate as quickly as possible.
 When we're satisfied with the model we've built on the subsample of data, then we would fit the model on the entire dataset.

 In the next lab, we'll work with a subsample of the dataset to increase our iteration speed moving forward.